 This Market Spotlight report covers the Biliary Tract Cancer market, comprising key pipeline drugs, recent events and analyst opinion, clinical trials, upcoming events, probability of success, patent information, a 10-year disease incidence forecast, and licensing and acquisition deals.

-- Datamonitor Healthcare estimates that in 2016, there were approximately 716,000 incident cases of Biliary tract cancer (BTC) worldwide, and forecasts that number to increase to 784,000 incident cases by 2025.
+- Datamonitor Healthcare estimates that in 2017, there were approximately 732,000 incident cases of biliary tract cancer (BTC) worldwide, and forecasts that number to increase to 800,000 incident cases by 2026.

 - The majority of industry-sponsored drugs in active clinical development for BTC are in Phase II.
 Therapies in mid-to-late-stage development for BTC focus on a wide variety of targets, with the majority being administered via the oral or intravenous routes.

-- High-impact upcoming events for drugs in the BTC space comprise topline Phase III trial results for derazantinib and topline Phase II/III trial results for varlitinib.
+- High-impact upcoming events for drugs in the BTC space comprise topline Phase II trial results for Xermelo, and topline Phase III trial results for varlitinib and fimaCHEM.

-- The overall likelihood of approval of a Phase I solid tumor asset is 5.6%, and the average probability a drug advances from Phase III is 39.4%.
-Drugs, on average, take 9.5 years from Phase I to approval, compared to 9.2 years in the overall oncology space.
+- The overall likelihood of approval of a Phase I solid tumors asset is 5.8%, and the average probability a drug advances from Phase III is 40.3%.
+Drugs, on average, take 9.5 years from Phase I to approval, compared to 9.3 years in the overall oncology space.

-- There has been only one licensing and asset acquisition deal involving gallbladder and BTC drugs during 2013–18.
-The exclusive acquisition agreement signed in 2017 between Mundipharma and CellAct for $250m, for the acquisition of CAP7-1, was the only deal during the period.
+- There has been only one licensing and asset acquisition deal involving gallbladder and BTC drugs during 2014–19.
+The exclusive acquisition agreement signed in 2017 between Mundipharma and CellAct for $250m, for the acquisition of CAP7-1, was the only deal.

-- The distribution of clinical trials across Phase I–IV indicates that the vast majority of trials for biliary tract neoplasms have been in the early and mid-phases of development, with 93% of trials in Phase I–II, and only 7% in Phase III.
+- The distribution of clinical trials across Phase I–III indicates that the vast majority of trials for biliary tract neoplasms have been in the early and mid-phases of development, with 91% of trials in Phase I–II, and only 9% in Phase III.

 - The US has a substantial lead in the number of biliary tract neoplasms clinical trials globally.
-The UK and Germany lead the major EU markets, while Japan has the top spot in Asia.
+The UK leads the major EU markets, while South Korea has the top spot in Asia.

 6 KEY TAKEAWAYS